 While we recommend that counties use the inverted ratio regression analysis method to account for market (time) trending, some counties have used other IAAO-approved methods, such as the weighted monthly median approach.
 We are not auditing the methods used, but rather the results of the methods used.
 Given this range of methodologies used to account for market trending, we concluded that the best validation method was to examine the sale ratios for each class across the appropriate sale period.
 To be specific, if a county has considered and adjusted correctly for market trending, then the sale ratios should remain stable (i.e. flat) across the sale period.
-If a residual market trending adequately, and a further examination is warranted.
+If a residual market trend is detected, than the county may or may not have addressed market trending adequately, and a further examination is warranted.
 This validation methodology also considers the number of sales and the length of the sale period.
 Counties with few sales across the sale period were carefully examined to determine if the statistical results were valid.